 In partnership with the Maine Community Foundation, the Maine Writers & Publishers Alliance is proud to offer the Martin Dibner Memorial Fellowships for Maine Writers.
-The Dibner Fellowships provide full funding to attend the MWPA’s Fall Writing Retreat in November, our Black Fly Writing Retreat in May, and various workshops throughout the year.
+The Dibner Fellowships provide full funding to attend the MWPA’s autumn Harvest Writers Retreat, our spring Black Fly Writers Retreat, and various workshops throughout the year.
 The fellowships are awarded on a mixed need and merit base.

 The Martin Dibner Memorial Fellowships for Maine Writers are open to Maine residents* (1) who have not published a full-length book and (2) who are 18 years of age or older at the time of the application.

 *Both full-time and part-time Maine residents are eligible to apply (part-time residents are defined as seasonal residents who own property in Maine).

 - The fellowships are open to writers in all fiction and nonfiction genres, including poetry.

 - There is no fee to apply.